Digital chain in ecommerce 2019

 After sales portals affect all company services in terms of service and support.
 The services range from the classic “My Account” functionalities, booking a service technician, FAQs, product manuals and personal advice via chat.
 After sales portals bundle all online and offline services of a company in one central place.
 They can be easily integrated with CRM, online shop and other solutions ( please look at Zoho One)

-Digital customer portals are where all comes together – the whole customer journey along the complete customer lifecycle and all channels are mapped in one place.
-Through such a portal companies fully leverage digital touchpoints to provide their customers’ seamless experiences and generate insights that enable them to improve their operations or to facilitate an efficient management of supplier relationships.
-The good example is a Procter&Gamble everydayme portal ( I was a part of team who started this program in 2011).
+Digital customer portals are where all come together – the whole customer journey along the complete customer lifecycle, and all channels are mapped in one place.
+Through such a portal, companies fully leverage digital touchpoints to provide their customers with seamless experiences and generate insights that enable them to improve their operations or facilitate the efficient management of supplier relationships.
+A good example is the Procter & Gamble everyday portal ( I was a part of the team that started this program in 2011).

 Just in March 2018, Instagram introduced the shoppable post option, which facilitated the purchase of the product directly from the app.

 This involved redirecting the Instagram user to the brand’s website, where he or she sometimes needed to register or create a new account.
-This step could be quite exhausting over a longer period of time or many users (just imagine a situation where the user wants to buy something from three different online stores and has to register in each of them).
+This step could be quite exhausting for many users over a longer period of time (imagine a situation where the user wants to buy something from three different online stores and has to register in each).

-Instagram responded perfectly to this problem and their movement seems to be very natural for the platform.
+Instagram responded perfectly to this problem, and the platform’s movement seems very natural.

-Now there’s no need to click out to a retailer’s website to make a purchase.
-The app introduced an amazing new feature – Instagram Checkout.
+There’s no need to click on a retailer’s website to purchase.
+The app introduced an amazing new feature – Instagram Shopping.

-After viewing a product from a brand’s shopping post, the user sees a “Checkout on Instagram” button.
+After viewing a product from a brand’s shopping post, the user sees a “Shop now” button.
 The only thing he has to do before closing the basket is select the size or color, and then he automatically proceeds to payment without even leaving the Instagram app.

-The most demanding step for the user is the first one as he must enter personal data such as name, email, billing information and shipping address.
+The most demanding step for the user is the first, as he must enter personal data such as name, email, billing information, and shipping address.
 This data will be remembered so that every next transaction is extremely fast.

 When you see a product that you love, you can now buy it without leaving the app.
 Social commerce has never been so easy!

-Instagram has dramatically shortened the buyers’ journey from product discovery to the purchase phase.
-The entire path from getting inspired to getting the item will be much easier and super fast.
+Instagram has dramatically shortened buyers’ journey from product discovery to purchase.
+The entire path from getting inspired to getting the item will be much easier and faster.
 This can be a crucial step in decreasing the mobile gap in eCommerce.

-What’s more, there is a massive difference between the number of people using traditional eCommerce sites and social media platforms.
-Research says that we usually spend about 142 minutes per day on social media, whereas only 8 to 10 minutes in online stores.
-While browsing social media for hours, the user can simultaneously make a quick purchase without expending any additional energy… This seems like it might be killing our wallet, but it’s a dream situation for retailers and companies.
+Moreover, there is a massive difference between the number of people using traditional eCommerce sites and social media platforms.
+Research says that we usually spend about 142 minutes daily on social media, whereas we spend only 8 to 10 minutes in online stores.
+While browsing social media for hours, the user can simultaneously make a quick purchase without expending additional energy… This seems like it might be killing our wallets, but it’s a dream situation for retailers and companies.

-It is another sales channel for omnichannel eCommerce that is a part of the digitization of company touchpoints and sales channels.
+It is another sales channel for omnichannel eCommerce that is a part of digitizing company touchpoints and sales channels.

 Investment in the digitization of sales and service processes in B2B